atomist/sdm/README.md

   }
 }
 ```
-Given our use of typescript, an event handler can subscribe to such events with the benefit of strong typing.
+When using TypeScript (our recommended language), an event handler can subscribe to such events with the benefit of strong typing.
 For example, this Atomist event handler can respond to the above GraphQL subscription:

 ```typescript
 @EventHandler("Set status on build complete",